 A handful of environmental factors further complicated this initiative.
 Another strategic partner set the course for these revenue goals but failed to execute on the strategy.
 As a result, g2o was under pressure to deliver and demonstrate our ability to partner with the client’s on-site team.
 This project would prove to be a test of flexibility, partnership, and performance.

-Our team worked with the credit association to build analytical models that predicted conversion factors of low-value customers to high-value customers, and the likelihood of high-value customers to leave.
+Our team worked with the credit association to build analytical models that predicted conversion factors of low-value members to high-value members, and the likelihood of high-value members to leave.

 We accomplished this in two principal stages:

 g2o was able to collect these datasets, enrich them with missing information, and aggregate them into a quality dataset suitable for analytical models.
-Once we had a single view of the customer, we aligned that data to their appropriate address, so that the client could market to a specific household efficiently.
+Once we had a single view of the member, we aligned that data to the member's appropriate address, so that the client could market to a specific household efficiently.

-The project provided the client with an iron-clad understanding of their customers, precisely who was in danger of leaving, and which customers were ripe for upselling, by name.
+The project provided the client with an iron-clad understanding of their members, precisely who was in danger of leaving, and which customers were ripe for upselling, by name.

-With the hand-off of our predictive models, this financial institution was empowered to serve their customers better, and their bottom line will see the difference.
-These methods yield smarter marketing, more effective targeting, and more efficient use of resources.
+Using this predictive model, this financial institution was empowered to serve their members better, ultimately impacting their bottom line.
+The client is now armed with strategies for smarter marketing, more effective targeting, and more efficient use of resources.

-Changing and inconsistent customer information, poor data entry and other data quality issues can lead to a lack of context and understanding.
-A single view of the customer removes ambiguity and supports better decision making.
+Changing and inconsistent member information, poor data entry, and other data quality issues can lead to a lack of context and understanding.
+A single view of the member removes ambiguity and supports better decision making.